 In the second semester you explore marketing as a socio-economic and cultural practice.
 You become acquainted with international marketing strategies and intercultural communication and study a foreign language.
 You will also work on another interdisciplinary project from one of the four focus areas with your fellow students and develop your organisational and personal skills.

 - Digital Media Technology 5

 - Concentration IV: Music/Visual Arts/General 5

 - Languages 5

 In this semester you will be able to apply digital and marketing communication management strategies, and work with digital media technology to create your own digital content.
 This is framed by media law so that you can handle contracts and deal with issues of copyright, trademarks, and licensing.
-You will also carry out another practical project from one of the four focus areas.
+You will also carry out another practical project from one of the three focus areas.

 - Accounting 5

 - Project Management 5